 The Metropolitan Education Commission (MEC) is seeking nominations for the School Counselor Crystal Apple Award to be given to a K-12 school counselor who has provided exceptional support and guidance to students.
 Nominations will be accepted by an individual or group using the accompanying form.
 The nominations can be submitted along with endorsements and anything else that supports the claim that education and future planning is a top priority for this nominee. guidance toward college and/or a career?

 Through the Crystal Apple Awards the MEC brings the community together to support systems of education that ensure both equity and excellence.
 The presentation of the Crystal Apple Awards celebrates the positive collaboration within the communities of education, business, government and the general population.
-The Crystal Apple Awards Luncheon will take place on FRIDAY, MAY 8, 2015 at the Desert Diamond Casino & Hotel, 7350 S. Nogales Highway, 11:30 a.m. to 1:15 p.m.
+The Crystal Apple Awards Luncheon will take place on FRIDAY, APRIL 27, 2018 at the Desert Diamond Casino & Hotel, 7350 S. Nogales Highway, 11:30 a.m. to 1:15 p.m.

 No contribution is too small in the eyes of the MEC because community recognition is a powerful tool that can educate and motivate people!
 Please take the time to complete this nomination form and give the MEC an opportunity to recognize a school counselor’s efforts on behalf of education in our community.

 Click here to fill out a nomination form!
 Deadline is Friday, February 23, 2018: Application nomination deadline CLOSED.